-These fudgy snack bites make for a perfect grab-and-go snack or healthier dessert.
+These fudgy cacao tahini collagen bites make for a perfect grab-and-go snack or healthier dessert.
 If you’ve got 10 minutes, take the time to whip up a batch of these snack bites.
 You’ll love having them on hand for quick nutrient-dense on-the-go snacks.

 Nourished by Nutrition Facts